j3kstrum/CodeCarnage/README.md

 3. Run the ***RUN-LINUX.sh*** file.
 You can do this by simply executing *./RUN-LINUX.sh* in the terminal window you have opened.
 4. Play!

+### Mac and Other Devices

+Mac and Other Devices are not directly supported by CodeCarnage.

+If you cannot access a Linux Device, we recommend using a Virtual Environment with Fedora, as this is a tested environment.
+To do this, see http://www.wikihow.com/Install-Fedora-17-in-Virtualbox (while the article is slightly outdated, the procedure is extremely similar).

+You could also try to follow the **Linux** instructions at your own risk.

 ## About

 ### Who?